MarksmanDynamics/Hooker/README.md

 ### Disclaimers

-This code will not recognize if your webhook is invalid, so make sure you double check if you encounter any issues.
+**This code will _not_ recognize if your webhook is invalid**, so make sure you double check if you encounter any issues.

 Slight visual artifacts may appear, altering the UI.
 These usually should not interact with the code at all, so if you see something off you should be able to continue using Hooker just fine.